xrettle/WFGY/EVIDENCE_TIMELINE.md

 The wider stack has been built in parallel, even if public proof is currently strongest on the diagnostic side.

 It also shows that external legibility now spans more than one channel.
-The signal appears through direct documentation integration, tool wrapping, academic references, curated list inclusion, and concept-level troubleshooting adoption.
+The signal appears through direct documentation integration, tool wrapping, academic references, curated list inclusion, concept-level troubleshooting adoption, and a now-visible open-source support surface.

 ## Safest reading